19 Places to Visit in July That Are Actually Worth It (USA)

 Sunrise from Cadillac Mountain in the summer, Acadia National Park Bar Harbor MaineA summer sunrise from Cadillac Mountain in Acadia National Park

-Bar Harbor and Acadia National Park on Mount Desert Island are the best places to visit in the USA in July for a mix of New England charm and outdoor adventure.
+Bar Harbor and Acadia National Park on Mount Desert Island offer the perfect mix of New England charm and outdoor adventure.

 My favorite things about summer in Acadia National Park are catching sunrise on Cadillac Mountain (you need a permit), walking the Shore Path for ocean views, and canoeing on Frenchman Bay.